GoldaEV/RecallMe/README.md

 # Recallme
-This is a simple alarm clock with weather inside.
 Alarm clock ring and show weather forecast.
 Used API from OpenWeather.
 Used components: Room, LiveData, Retrofit, ButterKnife, SharedPreferences, Services, BroadcastReceiver, RingtoneManager